pawbyte/gpe-docs/docs/building.md

 ---
-Title: Building Game Pencil Engine
+title: Building Game Pencil Engine
-Step One: Choose your operating system
 ---

-# Developer Instructions
+## Developer Instructions

+### Step One: Choose your operating system

 Steps to build Game Pencil Engine from scratch for each operating system.
 Game Pencil Engine is platform dependent and as such there are different guides per operating system: